 Last year I discovered the L’étape Wales, AKA: The Dragon Ride, and decided I would like to ride it.
 It was too short notice at the time to take part so I made sure to mark it in the calendar for 2018 so I wouldn’t miss out.
-There’s an abundance of routes to choose from … Continue reading The Dragon Ride: Going Big (and then going home) —by @bendihossan
+There’s an abundance of routes to choose from and I’d decided that the 100km or 153km routes would be my options for a last real “big” ride before the Velothon and a good tester to see how I was fairing.
+The event is a month before the Velothon so there’s plenty of time … Continue reading The Dragon Ride: Going Big (and then going home) —by @bendihossan

 Whilst circular routes certainly have their place, sometimes you want to get on your bike just to end up somewhere else.
 Fortunately for us we’re already in one of the most beautiful countries on this planet and we are spoilt … Continue reading Epic Rides: Cardiff to New Quay

 Well, we did warn you there was another Audax post on the way.
 This one may be a fraction over 200Km, but it represents quite a good entry point for the budding randonneur.
 Dr Foster’s Summer Saunter is an annual … Continue reading Dr Foster’s Summer Saunter – A Flat-ish 200km Audax

 A far cry from the crowds and meticulous organisation of the Velothon just a week earlier, an Audax is nearly always a low-key affair.
 Paris-Brest-Paris is as glamorous as it gets for those of the randonneuring persuasion.
 This, you could … Continue reading Epic Rides: Cardiff to Midford and Back Again…

 It’s been part of the Welsh cycling furniture for well over a decade and it continues to provide all sorts of experiences to love and hate, along with an amazing personal challenge to cyclists of all kinds.
 My bike has been cleaned up and my leg muscles are still humming.
-I’ve been there and literally … Continue reading Guest Post: The CARTEN100: Marmite whatever the weather – By Dan Allsobrook @eggynewydd
+I’ve been there and literally got the t-shirt.
+Overall, I’m pretty pleased with my second attempt at the CARTEN100 Cardiff to Tenby cycle ride.
+I managed to knock over an hour off my previous best, finishing in just over 8 hours.
+Let’s clear one thing up.
+It’s not 100 miles. … Continue reading Guest Post: The CARTEN100: Marmite whatever the weather – By Dan Allsobrook @eggynewydd